Snapchat introduces new interventions for mental health

 While Here For You technically launches today, Snap will be making many more updates and announcements to it over the coming year.

 “We feel a real responsibility to try to make a positive impact with some of our youngest, sometimes most vulnerable users on our platform,” says Stout.
-“We know this is the first step if a lot of work we want to do to provide the right resources to our users.”
+“We know this is the first step of a lot of work we want to do to provide the right resources to our users.”